Karan-1708/AI-Powered-Interview-Coaching-System/README.md

 ## 📜 License
 This project is source-available under the **PolyForm Noncommercial License 1.0.0**.
-- **Copyright Holders:** Karanveer Singh, Amel Korandippillil Sunil, Santiago Cardenas Vargas.
+- **Copyright Holders:** Karanveer Singh, Amel Korandippillil Sunil, Orlando Santiago Cardenas Vargas.
 - **Usage:** Free for non-commercial and educational use with prior permission.

 ---